Silent initial conditions for cosmological perturbations with a change of space-time signature: Vacuum

 \subsection{Vacuum at $\Omega \approx 0$}

 This case is the most relevant one for the subject of this article.
-However, except for the very specific equation of state $w=-1$, $\omega^2_{k}$ is divergent when $\Omega \rightarrow 0$ and this cannot lead to a proper definition of the vacuum state at the surface of silence.
+However, except of the very specific equation of state with $w=-1$, $\omega^2_{k}$ is divergent when $\Omega \rightarrow 0$.
+Furthermore, as we have shown, there are no values of $w$ for which the value of $\frac{z^{''}}{z}$ is negative at $\Omega=0$ or in vicinity of this point.
+Therefore, for the moment it seems that there is no direct way to associate vacuum state with the signature change.
+The \emph{state of silence} at $\Omega = 0$ which we are going to introduce later is, therefore, most probably not a vacuum state (or not a vacuum state in the sense considered here).